10th Edition Competitive Faction Focus: Orks

 Trukk.
 Credit: Rockfish

 Orks have a reasonable variety of units seeing play, and there’s a few different ways you can take them, but there are a few things you’re seeing in most lists.
-First up, Beast Snaggas in Trukks.
-Beast Snaggas are your bread and butter infantry unit, capable of hitting pretty hard in combat and soaking up at least some counterpunch thanks to T5 and a 6+ Feel No Pain.
+First up, Beast Snaggas or Nobz in Trukks.
+Beast Snaggas are your bread and butter Battleline unit, capable of hitting pretty hard in combat and soaking up at least some counterpunch thanks to T5 and a 6+ Feel No Pain.
 Trukks help them get where they need to be, and once they’ve been dropped off, can go be annoying and score Secondaries.
-You can optionally add a Beastboss to this unit to add some extra heft, as unlike in 9th Edition he’s seriously worth it.
-Because he gets Devastating Wounds on the charge, the Anti-Monster/Vehicle 4+ on his 6A Beastchoppa means that he’ll take a real chunk out of a large target, especially in a Waaaagh turn.
-Not mandatory, but if you’re going heavy on mechanised infantry they’re a great way of getting some extra punch in.
+You can also optionally add a Beastboss to this unit to add some extra heft.
+Because he gets Devastating Wounds on the charge, the Anti-Monster/Vehicle 4+ on his 6A Beastchoppa means that he’ll take a real chunk out of a large target, especially in a Waaaagh turn, but you do now pay heavily for the privilege.

 Grots.
 Credit: Rockfish